thinkjrs/measurement-goodies/README.md

 # measurement-goodies

-Track notes and tidbits from Hubbard's "How To Measure Anything"
+Notes and tidbits from Hubbard's "How To Measure Anything"

 ### Rule of Five